agilepro/software-craftsmanship/docs/Error Handling/Examples/poor-handling-examples.md

 The rules are simple:

 *   return a value from a method ONLY if you know it is correct.
-Returning a value that might be incorrect is just a waste of everyone’s time.
+Returning a value that might be incorrect is just a waste of everyone's time.
 *   If an exception was thrown, then it is an indication that something was not right.
-You can’t trust data constructed in try block that an exception was thrown from.
+You can't trust data constructed in try block that an exception was thrown from.
 *   Never catch an exception and continue as everything was the same.
 *   Use you exception capability.
 If there is a possibility that the routine might not be able to do what it is supposed to do, then declare andthrow an exception to let the caller know not to continue like normal.